Homeland (TV series)

-Homeland (stylized as HOMƎLAND) is an American espionage thriller television series developed by Howard Gordon and Alex Gansa based on the Israeli series Prisoners of War (חטופים, literally "Abductees") which was created by Gideon Raff, who serves as an executive producer on Homeland.
-The series stars Claire Danes as Carrie Mathison, a CIA officer with bipolar disorder, and Damian Lewis as Nicholas Brody, a Marine Corps Scout Sniper.
-Brody was held captive by al-Qaeda as a prisoner of war, and Mathison becomes convinced that he was "turned" by the enemy and poses a threat to the United States.
-The series storyline grows from this premise, together with Mathison's ongoing covert work.
+Homeland (stylized as HOMƎLAND) is an American espionage thriller television series developed by Howard Gordon and Alex Gansa.
+Based on the Israeli series Prisoners of War (חטופים, literally 'Abductees'), it was created by Gideon Raff, who also serves as an executive producer on Homeland.
+The series stars Claire Danes as Carrie Mathison, a CIA officer with bipolar disorder, convinced that decorated Marine Corps scout sniper Nicholas Brody (Damian Lewis) was "turned" by al-Qaeda and poses a threat to the United States.
+The series storyline grows from that premise, together with Mathison's ongoing covert work.

-The series was broadcast in the U.S. on cable channel Showtime, and was produced by Fox 21 Television Studios (formerly Fox 21).
+The series was broadcast in the United States on cable channel Showtime, and was produced by Fox 21 Television Studios (formerly Fox 21).
 It premiered on October 2, 2011.
 The first episode was made available online more than two weeks before the television broadcast, with viewers having to complete game tasks to gain access.
 The series' eighth and final season premiered on February 9, 2020.
 The finale aired on April 26, 2020.

-The series received largely positive reviews, with its first two seasons gaining near universal praise.
-It has won several awards, including the 2011 and 2012 Golden Globe Award for Best Television Series – Drama for its first two seasons, and the 2012 Primetime Emmy Award for Outstanding Drama Series for its first season.
-Danes has won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series twice (from five nominations), and Lewis has won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series once (from two nominations).
+The series received largely positive reviews, with its first two seasons gaining near-universal praise.
+It won several awards, including the 2011 and 2012 Golden Globe Award for Best Television Series – Drama for its first two seasons, and the 2012 Primetime Emmy Award for Outstanding Drama Series for its first season.
+Danes won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series twice (from five nominations), and Lewis won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series once (from two nominations).
 Supporting cast members Mandy Patinkin, Morena Baccarin, Rupert Friend, and F. Murray Abraham also received Emmy acting nominations.

 Overview

 Season 1 (2011)

 Carrie Mathison, a CIA operations officer, conducts an unauthorized operation in Iraq and is reassigned to the CIA's Counterterrorism Center in Langley, Virginia.
-Nicholas Brody, a U.S. Marine Sergeant who had been reported as missing in action since 2003, is rescued from a compound belonging to terrorist Abu Nazir.
+Nicholas Brody, a U.S. Marine sergeant who had been reported as missing in action since 2003, is rescued from a compound belonging to terrorist Abu Nazir.
 Brody is heralded as a war hero, but Carrie comes to suspect that he is planning a terrorist attack against the United States.

 Season 2 (2012)

-While on leave from the CIA, Carrie is recruited for an intelligence gathering mission in Beirut.
+After being expelled from the CIA in disgrace, Carrie is brought back into the field for an intelligence gathering mission in Beirut.
 Brody strengthens his position as a potential running mate for Vice President Walden, while still under the command of Abu Nazir.